BZoennchen/supercollider-book/chapters/preamble/algorithms.md

 An algorithm is a finite sequence of explicitly described executable instructions, such as a text or program code, designed to yield a finite output within a finite number of steps for a specific finite input.
 Importantly, it uses only a finite amount of memory space at any point during its execution.

-Since algorithms describe a sequence of executable instructions, they have a strange relation to time.
-In *Algorithmic Music and the Philosophy of Time* Julian Rohrhuber states that

->an algorithm is on the *verge of time*: [...] it is strictly structural -- a formal, unchanging entity.
-Not only formal, however, but a formula that prescribes steps to be made one after another, depending on one another.
-It is a formula that exists in order to unfold, in the form of a process, in time and over time, and dependent on its past inputs. -- Julian Rohrhuber

-Like any algorithm, Euclid's algorithm is a description of a causal path into the future even though there is no physical time mentioned explicitly.
-Instead the algorithms is there to be executed, i.e., to be transformed into a program.
-Apart from this timely quality, an algorithm is like a written story: it can unfold but is also unchanging; its content does not change but it can unfold logically.